Ask. Learn. Improve

 What a semantic context layer actually does

 Three layers get conflated in most enterprise AI discussions.
-Worth separating them.
+Worth separating them precisely, because each solves a different problem and each has different failure modes when missing.

-Document retrieval (RAG): when an agent needs to look up what a policy says, find the relevant section of a handbook, or pull a specific clause from a contract.
-On-demand retrieval from a document corpus.
+• Document retrieval (RAG): when an agent needs to look up what a policy says, find the relevant section of a handbook, or pull a specific clause from a contract.
+On-demand retrieval from a document corpus, returned with source attribution.

-Semantic definitions and ontology: what "customer" means in this business.
-How regions are structured.
-What the decision constraints are for an escalation.
-The shared vocabulary that lets agents reason about operations the same way humans do.
+• Semantic definitions and ontology: what "customer" means in this business, how regions are structured, what the decision constraints are for an escalation.
+The shared vocabulary that lets agents reason about operations consistently.

-Netz drew this line clearly.
-Microsoft Learn's Fabric IQ overview describes it as unifying data according to "the language of the business" — but Netz was equally clear about what it doesn't cover.
+Netz drew this line clearly in the FabCon presentation.
+Microsoft Learn's Fabric IQ overview describes it as unifying data according to "the language of the business," but Netz was equally explicit about what it doesn't cover.

 "The mistake of the past was they thought one technology can just give you everything," Netz said.